mollycstark/Pocket-Personal-Trainer/README.md

 - Headings across pages?
 - Should page items be centered and if so when
 - For a tablet should it be 2 or 3 movements across?
 - Workout gets created as soon as you go to that page.
-Should think about alt solution
+Should think about alt solution - call create workout when they select a movement

 To Do
 - Background images vs. color palette for pages without movement images vs. collage